 As Fayza Hassan wrote in her 1998 interview, “It is perhaps one of Soliman’s minor eccentricities to insist upon his debt to Cairo’s foreign communities, the Jews in particular, who, according to him, guided his first steps towards eminence.
 Without their attentive patronage, says Soliman, he would never have become a known painter overnight when he was barely in his twenties.”

-Upon graduating from the School of Fine Arts, Soliman moved to Luxor in 1952-53, where he worked as painter in residence at the Luxor Atelier, a year which left an indelible mark on the composition of his work.
-In a recent obituary of Soliman, Mustafa El-Razaz, former Dean of the School of Fine Arts, commented that “rarely did Hassan Soliman draw a [specifically] Egyptian scene, but his work was very much Egyptian in its equanimity, like the ancient Egyptian reliefs carved on the walls of temples.”
+Upon graduating from the School of Fine Arts, Soliman moved to Luxor in 1952-53, where he worked as a painter in residence at the Luxor Atelier, a year which left an indelible mark on the composition of his work.
+In a recent obituary of Soliman, Mustafa El-Razaz, former Dean of the School of Fine Arts, commented that “rarely did Hassan Soliman draw an [specifically] Egyptian scene, but his work was very much Egyptian in its equanimity, like the ancient Egyptian reliefs carved on the walls of temples.”

-During the same period Soliman also painted some of his most memorable works, including Work in the Field, The Seamstress and Geese (reproductions of which can be seen on this page).
+During the same period, Soliman also painted some of his most memorable works, including Work in the Field, The Seamstress, and Geese (reproductions of which can be seen on this page).
 However, by the mid-1970s, with the face of the country swiftly changing under the rule of Sadat, many of the cultural institutions that Soliman had immersed himself in so passionately were closing down, seen by the establishment as being run by potentially subversive leftists.

 Hassan Soliman passed away quietly in 2008.